-LAYOFF AND SENIORITY
+ARTICLE 33 LAYOFF AND SENIORITY

-33.1 Basis for Layoff
+33. 1 Basis for Layoff

 The College will determine the basis for, extent, and effective date of a layoff in accordance with the provisions of this Article.
 A layoff refers to the involuntary termination of employment because a regular position is eliminated for business-related reasons.
-In the event of a layoff, the President, reporting Vice-President and/or designee, in consultation with the Executive Human Resource Officer and/or designee, will determine the position(s) to be eliminated or subject to a furlough.
+In the event of a layoff, the President, reporting Vice-President and/or designee, in consultation with the Associate Vice President for Human Resource Services and/or designee, will determine the position(s) to be eliminated or subject to a furlough.